NikolasEnt/NikolasEnt.github.io/_posts/2024-02-12-Extrinsic-camera-parameters-initialization.md

 }
 </style>

 *The idea for this post arose as a response to a common misconception I frequently hear: that camera calibration is equivalent to homography computation.
-This post will demonstrate the difference between OpenCV-based camera calibration and the pure homography-based method.*
+This post will demonstrate the difference between OpenCV-based camera calibration and the pure homography-based calibration method.*

 ![Title image](/assets/post20/title.webp)